sstadt/jekyll-portfolio/_posts/2017-06-12-centralize-sailsjs-sockets-with-a-pipe.markdown

 Now the app should work exactly the same as before, but we've set up subscriptions in the get and create methods so that all connected users will be able to listen for updates on the model.
 While Sails sets up blueprint routes for these operations for us, having these custom controller actions will allow us to dispatch nitifications in the next step.

-{.warning}
+{:.warning}
 To set up watchers for adding items to the list, we would need to have a model to subscribe to that can push notifications to the user.
 For the sake of brevity, we'll be restricting this app to update and destroy notifications.

 ## Setting up Notifications

-Now that we have a place on the backend actions, let's add some notifications to them.
+Now that we have a place on the backend actions to inject code, let's add some notifications.
 Open up `/api/controllers/TodoController.js` and update the `update` and `destroy` actions to look like this:

 {% highlight javascript %}
 module.exports = {